Partial order on passive states and Hoffman majorization in quantum thermodynamics: Transformation of pure active states under relative passivity-preserving quantum operations

 {\it Proof of ``if" part.--} We will prove the theorem using mathematical induction.
 Let us start with $\dim \mc{H}=d=2$.
-If $p_1=0$, the Hoffman-majorization implies that $q_1=0$.
-Therefore, $\ket{\psi}=\ket{\phi} =\ket{0}$ and the transformation is trivial via the identity operation.
+If $p_1=0$, the Hoffman majorization implies that $q_1=0$.
+Therefore $\ket{\psi}=\ket{\phi} =\ket{0}$ and the transformation is trivial via the identity operation.
 Let us assume that $p_1\neq 0$.
 Now, since $ \prec_h $, there exists a Hoffman matrix $R$ such that

 where $R= $ with $1/2\leq a\leq 1$ and $\bar{a}=1-a$.
 It is easy to check that the operation $\Phi_p$ defined via Kraus operators $L_1$ and $L_2$ (represented in energy eigenbasis)

 maps $\ket{\psi}$ to $\ket{\phi}$.
 We need to show that this map $\Phi_p$ is a RPPO.
 We have